Living On Campus

 What about phone service?

 All residence hall rooms, suites and apartments are equipped with a phone jack.
 Local phone service is provided as part of your room cost.
 Also, all rooms have voice mail which is available free of charge.
-Phones are not provided for residents.
-If you do not already have a phone, you may want to wait to see if your roommate brings one.
-Each individual room in New Hall is equipped with its own phone jack and personal telephone number.
+Phones are not provided for residents and if you wish to use the phone service you will need to bring your own phone.
+Each individual room in New Hall is equipped with it’s own phone jack and personal telephone number.
 Your phone number will be given to you at check in.
-Public phones are also available in the lobby area of each residence hall.
+Public pay phones are also available around campus but most students use cellular devices rather than landline phones.

 Where do I receive my mail?

-Each student living on campus is assigned a personal mailbox at check in.
-Mailboxes are located in the Mail Center.
-Mail is delivered once a day, Monday through Friday, and packages may be picked up in the Mail Center in Ralston Hall.
+Each student living on campus is assigned a mailbox at check in.
+Mailboxes are located at the Mail Center.
+Mail is delivered once a day, Monday through Friday, and packages may be picked up in the Mail Center.
+Students will be notified of package deliveries via NDNU email and should check their mailbox often.
 Your address will be as follows:

 Notre Dame de Namur University